 - Create sections - you can create sections on the taskboard to organize your tasks.
 At Fleep, our teams often use 2 sections, “Current sprint” and “Backlog”, as we swear by the Scrum methodology for organizing our work.
 But you could also create sections such as “Done”, “Work in progress”, “Not started” for your team conversations, or deadline-oriented sections such as “Urgent”, “This week” and “This month”.

 - Reorder - you can move the tasks into different sections with the “Move to section” action or drag and drop the tasks to reorder them.

 - The “/taskto @” command – when creating a task with the slash command, you can try using “/taskto” followed by @mentioning a member of the conversation.
 In this way, the task will automatically be assigned to the person mentioned.
 For example.: “/taskto @juliepfeiffer Get designs from Joey” will create the task “Get designs from Joey”, which is already assigned to Julie.

 - The /bug command – this is a favorite of all software development teams.
 Using the /bug command instead of /task will create the task with a bug emoticon.

 P.S.
-Fleep Tasks do not compete with tools like JIRA or Asana that are dedicated to workflow and task management.
-In fact, Fleep Tasks are a rather lightweight solution to track commitments right there in the conversation where they have been agreed upon.
+Do note that Fleep Tasks do not compete with elaborate task management tools like JIRA or Asana.
+In fact, Fleep Tasks are a rather lightweight solution to track commitments right in the conversation where discussions happen and decisions are made.
 If you need a more in-depth workflow, tracking, deadlines and reporting then you may want to look into dedicated tools.
-The great thing is that Fleep plays nice with tools like JIRA or Asana – they actually go together really well through integrations.
-(For example, Teleport uses both Asana and Fleep, while Bigbank uses JIRA and Fleep simultaneously!)
+The great thing is that Fleep plays nice with tools like JIRA or Asana.
+For example, Teleport uses both Asana and Fleep, while Bigbank uses JIRA and Fleep simultaneously.